alpacanetworks/alpacon-cli/README.md

-  note        Manage and view server notes package     Commands to manage and interact with packages server      Commands to manage and interact with servers upload      Transfer a file to a remote server user        Manage User resources version     Displays the current CLI version. websh       Open a websh terminal for a server
+  note        Manage and view server notes package     Commands to manage and interact with packages server      Commands to manage and interact with servers user        Manage User resources version     Displays the current CLI version. websh       Open a websh terminal for a server
 ```

 ### Examples of Use Cases